NATMAP’s INTRODUCTION OF ELECTRONIC DISTANCE MEASURING TO AUSTRALIA - SIXTY YEARS ON

 Photograph below taken from reverse direction.

-The light emitted by the NASM-1 was projected in pulses at 1/10,000,000 of a second (100 Nanoseconds) duration in groups of 100,000 or of 1/100 of a second duration.
+The light emitted by the NASM-1 was projected in pulses at 1/10 000 000 of a second (100 Nanoseconds) duration in groups of 100 000 or of 1/100 of a second duration.
 A delay of 500 Nanoseconds occurred between each group.
 Comparing the phase shift of the incoming signal to the outgoing signal provided the distance information.
 The AGA Geodimeter's operation is described in their own publication of 1954 (Anonymous, 1954).
 Lambert's 1956 paper The Geodimeter and its Uses provides greater detail on the Geodimeter measuring process.
 Ambient sunlight affected the reflected signal which degraded the accuracy of the measurement, making it necessary to take observations only at night.
 In fact Waller (1956) stated that during one night, measuring was delayed by moonlight swamping the reflected Geodimeter signal.

 Geodimeter NASM-1 in Australia